100+ Resume Action Verbs That ATS Systems Love

 Starting bullets with strong action verbs also forces specificity — which makes bullets more keyword-rich and more compelling to human reviewers.

-Action Verbs by Function
+Powerful Resume Action Verbs Categorized by Key Career Function & Skill

 Directed, Led, Managed, Supervised, Oversaw, Mentored, Coached, Delegated, Championed, Spearheaded, Coordinated, Guided, Established, Initiated